sensiasoft/sensorhub/_docs/2015-03-11-your-first-sensor.md

 }
 ```

-In order to be discoverable by the [ServiceLoader][] API, the module descriptor class also needs to be advertised in a provider-configuration file in the resource directory `META-INF/services` (see [ServiceLoader][] documentation on Oracle website).
-For instance, the Fake Weather sensor module includes the [META-INF/services/org.sensorhub.api.module.IModuleProvider](https://github.com/sensiasoft/sensorhub/blob/master/sensorhub-driver-fakeweather/src/main/resources/META-INF/services/org.sensorhub.api.module.IModuleProvider) file with the following line:
+In order to be discoverable by the [ServiceLoader][] API, the module descriptor class also needs to be advertised in a provider-configuration file called `org.sensorhub.api.module.IModuleProvider` in the resource directory `META-INF/services` (see [ServiceLoader][] documentation on Oracle website).
+For instance, the Fake Weather sensor module includes [this file](https://github.com/sensiasoft/sensorhub/blob/master/sensorhub-driver-fakeweather/src/main/resources/META-INF/services/org.sensorhub.api.module.IModuleProvider) file with the following line:

 ```
 org.sensorhub.impl.sensor.fakeweather.FakeWeatherModuleDescriptor